 Pros Compared to Credit Cards

 The biggest advantage that online payday loans offer in comparison to credit cards is the speed with which they can be acquired.

-While the average credit card takes a minimum of 14 days to apply and be accepted for, online payday loans can be received on the same day they are applied for, online or over the phone.
+While the average credit card takes a minimum of 14 days to apply and is accepted for, online payday loans can be received on the same day they are applied for, online or over the phone.

 Additionally, online payday loans typically have a less demanding acceptance process.
 This means that a borrower with a bad or minimal credit history is more likely to be accepted for an online payday loan than a credit card.